-- Pick peppers when they reach maturity and you like the size and colour of fruits.
+- Pick peppers when they reach maturity and you like the size and color of fruits.
 The longer fruits are left on the plant the more vitamins they accumulate.
-The colour may change as well from dark green to red or yellow depending on variety.
+The color may change as well from dark green to red or yellow depending on variety.

 There are no products to list in this category.